-Why is Change Data Capture so Important?
+Why MongoDB Change Data Capture Matters

 Change Data Capture (CDC) is a crucial technique in data analytics: CDC helps to accelerate reporting and business intelligence capabilities.
 It helps with real-time tracking and insight into how a business is performing.